xdmnl/api-documentation/source/includes/_oauth.md

 An access token will expire an hour after it has been issued.
 Upon expiration, a new access token can be requested by using the refresh token.

+When developing your integration, please programmatically account for the case that the `access_token` must be refreshed with the `refresh_token` upon `access_token` expiration.
+When requesting resources with an expired `access_token`, Front's OAuth server response will return a `401` error status code, denoting that the `access_token` has expired.

 **Effective June 1, 2019 we will enforce `access_token` expiration**

 ## 1. Request authorization